peanut996/CloudflareWarpSpeedTest/README_EN.md

 Here is an explanation of the main available options:

   + `-n`        200: Specifies the number of latency test threads.
 Increasing this value can speed up the latency testing process, but it may not be suitable for lower-performance devices like routers.
 The default value is 200, with a maximum of 1000.
   + `-t`        10: Sets the number of times latency tests are performed for each IP address.
 The default value is 10 times.
   + `-q`        Quick mode: Quickly scan results for 1000 addresses. **Default is on**, use `-q=false` to turn off quick mode.
   + `-ipv6`     IPv6 mode.
 Only scan ipv6 addresses.
   + `-o`        result.csv: Sets the output result file.
 The default file is \"result.csv\".
   + `-full`     This flag indicates that all ports within the specified range should be tested.
   + `-pri`      Custom Wireguard private key.
   + `-pub`      Custom Wireguard public key.
 Default is the Warp public key.
+  + `-reserved` Custom Reserved.
+Format: `[0, 0, 0]`

 For more usage instructions, please use `-h`.